 The 5 Best Twist Endings in M. Night Shyamalan Movies, Ranked

-Out of the catchy camerawork, ethereal soundtracks and startling scenes in his movies, the one thing that has gifted him both acclaim and lemons, is his endings.
-No matter how strange the movie is, we know the ending solves it, even though at times it is anti-climatic.
+Out of the catchy camerawork, ethereal soundtracks, and startling scenes in his movies, the one thing that has gifted him both acclaim and lemons is his endings.
+No matter how strange the movie is, we know the ending solves it, even though, at times, it is anti-climatic.
 Having a wicked ending in every feature isn’t a bad thing, if it is executed properly.
 Alfred Hitchcock says “When you finish the script, the film is perfect.
 But in shooting it you lose perhaps 40 percent of your original conception “.
 Taking this into perspective, let’s look at the Top 5 Endings in M.Night Shyamalan Movies.
 And yeah, SPOILER ALERT!!

 5. The Visit

-‘The Visit’ can be termed the beginning of a new era for M.Night, after a string of disasters.
+‘The Visit’ can be termed the beginning of a new era for M.Night after a string of disasters.
 Though The Visit doesn’t come close to his earlier ventures, it does radiate something positive : his departure from the supernatural when necessary.
 It’s a found footage film that follows two teens who visit their grandparents, only to find out that they are two mentally challenged imposters who have murdered the real ones.
 We’ve seen him experiment with horror tropes in earlier movies, but this is his rawest and makes a big impact with its shocking imagery and setting.

 4. Split

 Imagine having 24 different personalities.
 1 for each hour, and believe me Mondays wouldn’t be the same!
 On a serious note, I’ll be considering both the endings of Split, the actual as well as the pre credits one.
 After a rather disappointing climax, the ending is swarmed by a bittersweet feeling.
-It carries on the tone of Kevin Crumb’s unfortunate transformation, while hinting at Casey Cook’s stance in the upcoming projects.
+It carries on the tone of Kevin Crumb’s unfortunate transformation while hinting at Casey Cook’s stance in the upcoming projects.
 It shows how two victims of childhood trauma, no matter how different they may appear to be still harbour the pain.
-We also see the moment we yearned for, KC’s 3 primary personas sharing the same frame, with some brilliant utilisation of the reverse shot technique.
+We also see the moment we yearned for, KC’s 3 primary personas sharing the same frame, with some brilliant utilization of the reverse shot technique.
 The scene ends, and then M.Night sent me and thousands of other movie-goers into a meltdown by adding the ‘Unbreakable’ theme.
-This was followed by the ending Unbreakable fans were waiting for 17 years, and their guesses were given the green signal by David Dunn’s cameo and his mention of Mr Glass.
+This was followed by the ending Unbreakable fans had been waiting for 17 years, and their guesses were given the green signal by David Dunn’s cameo and his mention of Mr Glass.

 3. Signs

-‘Signs’ was a step down for M.Night following the quality of ‘Unbreakable’.
+‘Signs’ was a step down for M.Night following the quality of ‘Unbreakable.’
 He has always been intrigued by the abnormal (supernatural or scientific).
 So it wasn’t surprising when he chose to tackle an alien invasion plot.
 There is nothing twisted about it, unlike Unbreakable or ‘The Sixth Sense’ and it’s accessibility may have been a result of the former’s poor performance.
 The ending was bashed by critics and fans for the ex machina revelation, but seriously isn’t as bad as others like ‘War of the World’s (which was plain awful).
-Like the crop circles in the movie, M.Night carefully creates the buildup to the climax and it’s puzzling symbolism is sometimes misleading, and eventually its motif.
+Like the crop circles in the movie, M.Night carefully creates the buildup to the climax, and its puzzling symbolism is sometimes misleading, and eventually, its motif.

 2. The Sixth Sense